ylierler/ezsmtv3/README.md

 ```

 #### Install required packages
+Run as a root user if install command fails.
+(Applicable to later installs as well)
 ```
 apt install build-essential
 ```

 #### Download and install boost package version 1.78+ (Tested on 1.79)
 Install the Boost libary, version 1.78+ from official boost website. <br>
 Read more on: https://www.boost.org/doc/libs/1_79_0/more/getting_started/index.html

 ###### Commands for installation of version 1.79
+Run last two commands as a root user to give them copy permissions.
 ```
 wget https://archives.boost.io/release/1.79.0/source/boost_1_79_0.tar.bz2
 mkdir boost